The Importance of Seeds: a Q&A with Rob Dunn

 Yes, We Might Have No Bananas

 Rob Dunn's newest book, "Never Out of Season," examines the risks of a lack of biodiversity in our food supply.
 Dunn is a professor in the Department of Applied Ecology.

 A national television debut, an NC State award and the funding to expand her work across the southeast – NC State Extension Research Specialist April Shaeffer is having a pretty good year.

 A unique scholarship program provides opportunities for outstanding students from groups that are traditionally underrepresented in the food and agricultural sciences.

 Where are North Carolinians buying local foods?
 How much are they spending?
 These are just some of the questions being answered through a collaboration of the NC 10% Campaign and RTI International.

 A Dash of Salt (and A Lot of Time)

 What does it take to make your own bacon?
-Associate professor and extension specialist Dana Hanson leads a four week class out of Schaub Hall tailored to the informing the public on creating their own bacon, sausage and more.
+Associate professor and extension specialist Dana Hanson leads a four-week class out of Schaub Hall to educate the public on how to create their own bacon, sausage and more.